Atlanta–Fulton County Stadium: Demolition

 Following the Olympics and the 1996 World Series, Fulton County commissioner, Marvin S. Arrington Sr., wanted to preserve the stadium as the home of a future Major League Soccer franchise and share the parking facilities between it and Turner Field but he was unable to push it through.

-Between late 1996 and summer 1997, the inside of the stadium was demolished.
+On April 4, 1997, home plate was removed from Atlanta–Fulton County Stadium and taken to Turner Field, where it was installed by Hank Aaron in the new stadium.
+Afterwards, demolition of the old stadium began.
+Between spring and summer 1997, the inside of the stadium was demolished.
 The stadium was imploded on August 2, 1997; the remains were later removed and demolished.
 A parking lot, built for Turner Field now stands on the site, with an outline of the old stadium built in.
 The monument that marked the landing point of Hank Aaron's historic 715th home run stands in the same place it did when the stadium was on the site.

+The outfield fence was donated to the Georgia State Baseball Complex and installed prior to the 1998 season.

 Redevelopment

 Upon the Atlanta Braves' move to Truist Park in suburban Cobb County after the 2016 season, the stadium site and the adjacent Turner Field were purchased by Georgia State University in 2016, with final approval from the Board of Regents of the University System of Georgia on November 9 of that year.
 Turner Field was renovated into Center Parc Stadium for the Panthers football team, while new baseball and softball parks are planned for the former Atlanta–Fulton County Stadium site.
+In May 2024, The Board of Regents of the University System of Georgia approved the construction of a new baseball stadium on the site, with completion planned in time for the start of the 2026 season.

+The site is currently a parking lot for Center Parc Stadium.